frostwire/frostwire/README.md

 **Additional Desktop requirements**

 ***gettext***

-If you want to work with the translation (i18n) bundles, you will need to install gettext to perform the text extraction and bundling tasks (`gradle gettextExtract`, `gradle gettextbundle`)
+If you want to work with the translation (i18n) bundles, you will need to install `gettext` to perform the text extraction and bundling tasks (`gradle gettextExtract`, `gradle gettextBundle`)

-If you are on Mac, `gettext` installation is very simple with brew: `brew install gettext`.
+If you are on Mac, `gettext` installation is very simple with brew:

+`brew install gettext`.

-If you are on Ubuntu, `gettext` installation can be done with `sudo apt-get install gettext`.
+If you are on Ubuntu, `gettext` installation can be done with

+`sudo apt-get install gettext`.

+***Windows developers***
-If you are developing in Windows we recommend you work with MinGW and install the `gettext` package.
-We also recommend you use [git's terminal](https://git-scm.com/download/win) if you want all scripts to work as if you were working in Linux/Mac.
+If you are developing in Windows we recommend you work with [MinGW](https://sourceforge.net/projects/mingw/files/) and install the `gettext` package.

+We also recommend you use [git for window's terminal](https://git-scm.com/download/win) instead of `cmd.exe`.
+All of our scripts will work as if you were working in Linux/Mac.
 Git's terminal supports window resizing, completion and basic GNU tools.

 ### Android
 Go inside the `android` directory and type: